2017/2018 Portland Arts & Lectures Season

-In addition to live events that are broadcast statewide on OPB radio, the program connects renowned authors with readers and writers of all ages through classroom visits and writing workshops.
+In addition to live events that are broadcast through The Archive Project on OPB radio and iTunes, the program connects renowned authors with readers and writers of all ages through classroom visits and writing workshops.

-The 32nd season of Portland Arts & Lectures features some of the most influential writers at work today.
-They are novelists, essayists, and poets who have won the most prestigious awards in their profession:
+The 33rd season of Portland Arts & Lectures features some of the most influential writers at work today.
+They are novelists, essayists, and poets who have won the most prestigious awards in their profession.

 Thursday, October 12, 2017 at 7:30 p.m.

 George Saunders is the author of four collections of short stories, a novella, and a book of essays; his first novel, New York Times best seller Lincoln in the Bardo, was published in February 2017, and his most recent story collection, Tenth of December, is the winner of the 2015 Story Prize and the 2014 Folio Prize, and was a finalist for the National Book Award.
 Dave Eggers said, “George Saunders is a complete original, unlike anyone else, thank god… There is no one better, no one more essential to our national sense of self and sanity.”
 He is the recipient of a 2006 MacArthur Foundation “Genius” grant, and of a Guggenheim Fellowship, and he was named one of the 100 Most Influential People in the World by Time magazine in 2013.